yskuniv/mswp/README.md

 $ bundle binstubs mswp
 ```

-Then, now you can run the command like the following:
+Then now you can run the command like the following:

 ```console
 $ ./bin/mswp